nais/doc/docs/persistence/kafka/faq.md

 # FAQ/Troubleshooting

-!!! warning
-    This feature applies only to _Aiven hosted Kafka_.
-On-premises Kafka is deprecated, and creating new topics on-premises was disabled summer 2021.
-For on-premises Kafka, see [on-premises Kafka documentation](https://confluence.adeo.no/display/AURA/Kafka).

 ## Why do I have to specify a pool name if there is only `nav-dev` and `nav-prod`?

 Custom pools might be added in the future, so this is done to avoid changing that part of the API.